 Harrismith was not richly endowed with pubs.
 It had a few kroegs, but pubs, not so much.
 So before the Holiday Inn brought mid-West America to the Vrystaat vlaktes, we were forced to drink and drive.

-In those days the Road Safety slogan was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk Because Then Friends Would SHOW Friends How They Actually Drive Very Well When They’re Drunk, Thank You Very Much.
+In those days the Road Safety slogan was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk Because Then Friends Will SHOW Friends How They Actually Drive Very Well When They’re Drunk.

 Not as snappy as Speed Kills but nevertheless a very valid slogan.